Sam-Varghese/Notes/Web-Devlopment/JavaScript/js Basics.md

 <hr>

-In order to get the type of an object in javascript, we use `typeof` function.
+In order to get the type of an object in JavaScript, we use `typeof` function.

 <hr>